dawson-org/dawson-cli/docs/API.md

 ## Lambda parameters reference

-Unless `api.noWrap` is `true`, your function will be called with a single argument, which will follow this spec:
+Unless either `api.noWrap` or `api.isEventHandler` are `true`, your function will be called with a single argument, which will follow this spec:

 ```js